omega9525/LssICTS/README.md

 Running `bash build_corr` does the followings:
   - Installs an anaconda environment `lss` with all the dependencies listed in environment.yml (this will complain if you already have a conda env with the name `lss`)
   - Installs `CorrelationFunction` dependency in `lss` env from https://gitlab.com/shadaba/CorrelationFunction.git
+---
 Now you should have a working anaconda env in which you can run the tutorial jupyter notebooks.
-In order to activate the anaconda env, do this in your shell/terminal: conda activate lss
+* In order to activate the anaconda env, do this in your shell/terminal:
+  * conda activate lss

-The above command takes you into the environment, finally you have to launch the jupyter notebook by doing - jupyter notebook
+* The above command takes you into the environment, finally you have to launch the jupyter notebook by doing:
+  * jupyter notebook

 You can also directly access these notebook online with interactive by clicking on the binder link above.